chinzerem/chinzerem/README.md

 ### Hi, I’m Chi 👋🏽

-I’m a student majoring in math with interest in data science and data engineering.
+I’m a student majoring in math with interest in data science.

 - ☁️ I’m currently learning statistics, probability, and machine learning in Python.
 - 🤝🏽 I’m open to and looking for data science internship opportunities.